Jindřichův Hradec

 Jindřichův Hradec (/cs/; Neuhaus) is a town in the South Bohemian Region of the Czech Republic.
-It has about 21,000 inhabitants.
+It has about 20,000 inhabitants.
+It is located on the Nežárka River in the Křemešník Highlands, on the shore of Vajgar pond.

 The historic town centre is well preserved and is protected as an urban monument reservation.
+The most important monument is the Jindřichův Hradec Castle, protected as a national cultural monument.

 Administrative division

 Jindřichův Hradec consists of 14 municipal parts (in brackets population according to the 2021 census):